 There are many advantages of the Multi Plate clutch.
 Some of the advantages are stated below:

 - As the multi-plate clutches are made of more clutch plates so the capacity of transmission of torque is quite high.

 - This type of clutch is small in size.
 Due to its compact size, the multi-plate clutch is suitable for any sort of vehicles around the globe.
 As the motorcycles and scooters have limited space, so the multi-plate clutch can be fitted easily because of its compact size.

-- In comparison with the single-plate clutch, the diameter of the multi-plate clutch is smaller than the single-plate.
+- In comparison with the single-plate clutch, the diameter of the multi-plate clutch is smaller.
 Due to this feature, the multi-plate clutch can be used in many sports such as racing and others.

-- Due to the advantage of higher torque rate, in the case of heavy vehicles which are mainly used for commercial purpose, the multi-plate clutches can easily be used.
+- Due to the advantage of higher torque rate, in the case of heavy vehicles which are mainly used for commercial purpose, the multi-plate clutches can easily be preferred.